GLF Schools

 Year 11 sequence of lessons

-Half Term 3 – Socio-Cultural Influences: engagement patterns of different social groups, commercialisation of physical activity and sport, ethical issues in sport.
+Half Term 3 – PPE Practice and Practical Sporting assessment & Socio-Cultural Influences: engagement patterns of different social groups, commercialisation of physical activity and sport, ethical issues in sport.
 Plus NEA Coursework (final grade

 Half Term 4 - PPE Practice and Practical Sporting Assessment